Introduction

 Miller, Valasek, Black Hat USA 2014 [4]

-This Black Hat survey broadened scope from two test vehicles to twenty-four production cars across model years 2006 to 2015.
-Each vehicle was rated on remote attack surface breadth, internal network topology, and the set of cyber-physical features that let software actuate physical systems.
+For their Black Hat survey, Miller and Valasek went from two test vehicles to twenty-four production cars spanning model years 2006 to 2015.
+They rated each one on the breadth of its remote attack surface, its internal network topology, and the set of cyber-physical features that let software actuate physical systems.

 For each vehicle the authors mapped every ECU with a wireless interface against the safety-critical ECUs it could reach.
 Forty-two percent of 2014 model-year vehicles had no segmentation between at least one cyber-physical ECU and one with a remote attack surface.
-The 2014 Jeep Cherokee ranked highest: its Uconnect radio handled Bluetooth, cellular, Wi-Fi, FM RDS, and app connectivity while sitting directly on CAN-C alongside the ABS, electric power steering, and adaptive cruise ECUs, forming a complete three-stage attack chain.
-Miller and Valasek found the needed software bugs the following year, documented in the next section.
-The paper also noted that manufacturer patching still largely depended on dealer visits rather than automated OTA updates as of July 2014.
+The 2014 Jeep Cherokee ranked highest.
+Its Uconnect radio handled Bluetooth, cellular, Wi-Fi, FM RDS, and app connectivity while sitting directly on CAN-C alongside the ABS, electric power steering, and adaptive cruise ECUs, a complete three-stage attack chain.
+Miller and Valasek found the software bugs they needed the following year, covered in the next section.
+As of July 2014, the paper noted, manufacturer patching still largely depended on dealer visits rather than automated OTA updates.

 Network architecture of the 2014 Jeep Cherokee, showing the Uconnect radio (with Bluetooth, cellular, and internet connectivity) directly bridging onto CAN-C alongside safety-critical ECUs including ABS and power steering.
 Figure from Miller and Valasek, 2014 (A Survey of Remote Automotive Attack Surfaces).Network architecture of the 2014 Jeep Cherokee, showing the Uconnect radio (with Bluetooth, cellular, and internet connectivity) directly bridging onto CAN-C alongside safety-critical ECUs including ABS and power steering.
 Figure from Miller and Valasek, 2014 (A Survey of Remote Automotive Attack Surfaces).